Isabel Horta Correia: Career

 Correia joined the School of Business and Economics of the Catholic University of Portugal after completing her PhD and became a full professor in 2004.
-Her research area is macroeconomics, specifically, economic growth, economic cycles, monetary policies, fiscal policies, and distribution of wealth.
+Her research area is macroeconomics, specifically, economic growth, economic cycles, monetary policy, fiscal policy, and distribution of wealth.
 From 2001 she worked as a researcher at the Bank of Portugal and in 2013 she was appointed head of the Department of Economic Studies.
-This appointment led to some slight controversy as the Bank initially advertised an open competition for the post but then awarded the position to Correia on the grounds that none of the other candidates was qualified and she was the only one who had the "combination of attributes necessary to ensure the standard of leadership and team management".
+This appointment led to some slight controversy as the Bank initially advertised an open competition for the post but then promoted Correia on the grounds that none of the candidates had the "combination of attributes necessary to ensure the required standard of leadership and team management".
 She left the post in 2018.

 Correia has published in a large number of peer-reviewed international journals, including the Journal of Political Economy, Review of Economic Studies, Journal of Monetary Economics, Journal of Public Economics and the European Economic Review.
 She is an associate editor of the Portuguese Economic Journal and of Macroeconomic Dynamics.
 She has been a member of the panel appraising proposals for European Research Council grants and an evaluator for the Fundação para a Ciência e Tecnologia (Portuguese Foundation for Science and Technology - FCT), the body in Portugal responsible for scientific research grant allocations.